-- the policies and procedures adopted by the Governing Body are followed by all staff - the policy will be updated annually and be available publicly either via the school or college website or by other means. - designated staff review policy when the Nottingham City Safeguarding Partners update their policies and procedures - sufficient resources and time are allocated to enable the designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multiagency meetings, to contribute to the assessment and support of children and young people and be appropriately trained. - a single central database of all staff and volunteers, and their safeguarding training dates is maintained and that this list confirms that all staff and those volunteers who meet the specified criteria have had a DBS check, when this check was made and when it will be renewed. - all staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of pupils, and such concerns are addressed in a timely manner in accordance with agreed policies. - all allegations, including those individuals who are not employed by the school, will be dealt with appropriately, inform the relevant parties and support where required.
-(See paragraphs 352-444, Keeping Children Safe in Education 2022) - school staff are sensitive to signs that may indicate possible safeguarding concerns.
-This could include, for example, poor or irregular attendance, persistent lateness, children missing from education, particularly where there are concerns regarding the potential for forced marriage or female genital mutilation. - he/she undergoes child safeguarding training, which is updated regularly, in line with advice from the Nottingham City Safeguarding Partners.
+- the policies and procedures adopted by the Governing Body are followed by all staff. - the policy will be updated annually and be available publicly either via the school or college website or by other means. - designated staff review policy when the Nottingham City Safeguarding Partners update their policies and procedures - sufficient resources and time are allocated to enable the designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multiagency meetings, to contribute to the assessment and support of children and young people and be appropriately trained. - a single central database of all staff and volunteers, and their safeguarding training dates is maintained and that this list confirms that all staff and those volunteers who meet the specified criteria have had a DBS check, when this check was made and when it will be renewed. - all staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of pupils, and such concerns are addressed in a timely manner in accordance with agreed policies. - where there are concerns about a member of staff's suitability to work with children, contact the LADO. - where an allegation is made against a staff member who is not employed by the school e.g. supply teacher, the headteacher will immediately contact both the agency concerned and the LADO.
+The school will continue to support any investigation that is required (Keeping Children Safe in Education, 2023 Page 90 Paragraph 373-374). - school staff are sensitive to signs that may indicate possible safeguarding concerns.
+This could include, for example, poor or irregular attendance, persistent lateness, children missing from education, particularly where there are concerns regarding the potential for forced marriage or female genital mutilation.
+From February 2023 it is crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats or another form of coercion are not used.
+This applies to non-binding, unofficial 'marriages' as well as legal marriages.
+(Keeping Children Safe in Education, 2023 Pages 155 and 156,) - he/she undergoes child safeguarding training, which is updated regularly, in line with advice from the Nottingham City Safeguarding Partners.